H17S32/H17S32.github.io/index.md

 ### I code in

-Lua
+Lua \n
-Python
+Python \n
-Batch
+Batch \n
-HTML
+HTML \n

 ### Support or Contact

-Dm me on Discord!
-H17S3#2734
+Discord is the only place you can contact me for right now.